- 05 Jul 2006

 A Cross-Sectional Analysis of the Excess Comovement of Stock Returns

-Executive Summary — This paper develops cross-sectional predictions from a model in which the excess comovement of stock returns comes from correlated demand shocks.
+Overview — This paper develops cross-sectional predictions from a model in which the excess comovement of stock returns comes from correlated demand shocks.
 The model is tested on 298 Nikkei index stocks and 1,458 non-index stocks for the years 1993 through 2003.
 The study finds that controlling for index membership, index overweighting is a significant determinant of the comovement of returns with index returns.
 Key concepts include:

 - Correlated investor demand for securities causes periodic and widespread mispricing.